ludovjb/haxball_ai/README.md

 ## AI agents

-This project allows to build AI agents by defining the action function.
+This project allows to build AI agents by defining the action function, in a single .js file.
 An example is given [here](src/simple_ai.js).

 ### Environment